-As its name implies, the new residential rental property rebate is for owners and landlords of new residential rental property.
-Typically, landlords are not able to claim any good and services tax or harmonized sales tax on their returns for amounts they paid or that were payable on the purchase of residential property.
-This is because residential properties are exempt from GST.
-However, the new residential rental property rebate may allow you to claim some GST and/or the federal percentage of HST.
+As its name implies, the GST/HST Residential Rental Property Rebate is for owners and landlords of new residential rental property.
+Typically, landlords are not able to claim any Good and Services Tax/Harmonized Sales Tax on their returns for amounts they paid or that were payable on the purchase of residential property.
+This is because residential properties are exempt from GST/HST.
+However, the Residential Rental Property Rebate may allow you to claim some GST and/or the federal percentage of HST.

 Qualifying for the New Residential Rental Property Rebate

-The first people to occupy the new residential rental property must be tenants; these first occupants cannot include the landlord.
+The first people to occupy the new residential rental property must be tenants; the first occupants cannot include the landlord.
 This means you cannot purchase a property and live in it prior to renting it out, it must be tenant occupied from the start.

 To qualify, you must:

 - Have paid the GST/HST on a purchase of a new or substantially renovated housing complex in a residential building.

 - Be a builder who paid or accounted for the GST/HST on the self-supply of a residential complex or paid for an addition to a multiple unit residential complex that you lease to another person for residential use.